evanx/redis-scan-bash/README.md

 - the exit trap should alert us that the script has aborted on error
 - in this case, the nonzero exit code can be `$LINENO` for debugging purposes

-This enforces the good practice of handling errors.
+This enforces the good practice of handling errors, by aborting when unexpected things happen, that are not handled.

 ### Contact